ScottLinnn/Papers-System/README.md

 ## Vuppalapati20

 Intellectually not very interesting, more like just describing how a cloud-native databases performs under read-world workload.
-It talks about some challenges and problem-solvings, but many of the solutions are simple/intuitive and some problems are obviously not studied in depth/put much efforts into.

 Three Strengths
 -	Ephemeral storage is a good attempt – not being afraid of adding depth in a large system is appreciated.